 Grow your own vegetables, save money and save Mother Earth at the same time!
 Recycle old “junk” from around your house and create stylish, compact garden features that are perfect for any space.
+Doing this could also help to add extra kerb appeal to your property which is vital with house prices set to fluctuate over the coming months.

 Hang small buckets, pots or even old shoe holders onto a shutter to create an attractive display of herbs or flowers.
 If you’re using a wooden shutter, try adding a light stain to help tie the finished piece together with your existing décor.